 Before you testify:

 - Once you identify the right hearing on the Council calendar, you need to sign up to testify with the relevant committee.
 You can find their contact information by clicking on the event.
+Right now, the public must continue to testify virtually.

 - Review any instructions that the committee may have been sent to you about how to testify.